-In light of current events, this article roundup will primarily focus on positive, useful, 100% free tips and tools to support people leaders, HR practitioners, L&D professionals, facilitators, consultants, coaches, and anyone going a little stir crazy during the Great Home Migration.
+In light of current events, this article roundup will primarily focus on positive, useful, 100% free tips and tools to support people leaders, HR practitioners, L&D professionals, facilitators, consultants, coaches, and anyone going a little stir crazy while working from home.

 For those we know in the talent development industry making the transition from in-person training to virtual delivery, there’s plenty of amazing guidance and clarifying pointers.
 More broadly, working from home has been a fixture of recent workplace discussion and is trending among the most-searched terms online in Australia (along with office equipment, food delivery, supermarkets, and overseas travel), so hopefully there's at least 1 among this lot of 24 articles that may be of benefit to you or someone you know.
 Stay safe, look after yourself, look after others, and more importantly than ever, look for kindness in the storm.

 If you or your team would find it helpful to know your working from home style, we are pleased to offer you a free Working From Home assessment!
 We have partnered with TTI Success Insights to offer you the opportunity to complete this 15-minute assessment that provides insight into communication and working styles with some personalised tips on working from home.

 All you need to do to get is go to our assessments centre and follow the onscreen prompts.

 The Working From Home Report is automatically emailed to you upon completion.
 The report uses a simplified version of the full DISC report, and as such, it does not require a coaching debrief.
 With this report, it’s very much a DIY (do it yourself) approach to learning and development that leaders can tailor to teams’ needs and engagement agendas.

 Now, onto the 24-article roundup...